JNEdfritzsche/JNECalculations/content/conduit_fill_examples_oesc.md

 **Mixed 24VDC and 480V cables | RMC**

 Three cable groups are present.
-The 24VDC control cables must be kept separate from the 480V power cables per OESC Rule 12-1010.
+The 24VDC control cables must be kept separate from the 480V power cables.
 The 480V group contains one 3/C cable and four 1/C cables.

 | Cable group | Table | Area/cable | Qty | Total area |
 |-------------|-------|-----------|-----|------------|